What is the Hill Country Ride for AIDS?

 When are the Rider Orientations scheduled?

 It used to be mandatory that each Rider attend an orientation session, but these meetings are no longer required.
 However, we want to make sure we provide as much safety and ride information as you would like.
 We strongly encourage all first time Hill Country Riders to come to an orientation session.
 We share important and helpful information, and you’ll love meeting other first time riders!
 You will be in and out in less than an hour.
-Click here to see the Orientation Schedule.
+Orientation Schedule coming soon.

 What do I need to bring with me on Ride weekend?